buildingSMART/IFC4.3.x-development/docs/schemas/shared/IfcSharedFacilitiesElements/Types/IfcInventoryTypeEnum.md

 # IfcInventoryTypeEnum

-_IfcInventoryTypeEnum_ defines the types of inventory that can be defined.
+_IfcInventoryTypeEnum_ defines the types of inventory that can be defined.<!-- end of definition -->

 > HISTORY  New enumeration in IFC2.0.